 Where can people pick up your stuff?

-What is going to be keeping you busy over the next few months?
+OK.
+To wind this up, what is going to be keeping you busy over the next few months?

-What are your longer term plans?
+What are your longer term plans and objectives?

-Is there anyone else you would like to mention?
+Finally is there anyone else you would like to mention?

 Thank you for your time.